Code of Conduct

 When taking a personal report, our staff will ensure you are safe and cannot be overheard.
 They may involve other event staff to ensure your report is managed properly.
 Once safe, we will ask you to tell us about what happened.
 While we understand that this can be upsetting, we promise to handle it as respectfully as possible, and you can bring someone to support you.
 You will not be asked to confront anyone and we will not reveal your identity.

-Our team will be happy to help you contact venue security, local law enforcement, local support services, provide escorts, or otherwise assist you to feel safe for the duration of Denver Startup Week.
+Our team will be happy to help you contact venue security, local law enforcement, local support services, or otherwise assist you to feel safe for the duration of Denver Startup Week.
 We value your attendance and safety.

 - Denver Police: (720) 913-2000